skitoo/rozenn/README.rst

 =====
 Eozen
 =====
 Rozenn is a Flash/AS3 logging system strongly inspired by the famous `Log4J <http://logging.apache.org/log4j/1.2/>`_ library.
-Like the latter, Rozenn offers a highly configurable, either at the inputs of records that the destination of the latter.
+Like the latter, Rozenn offers a highly configurable system, either at the inputs of records that the destination of the latter.

 Installation
 ============